December 30, 2009

 Serves 4-6

-2 cups long grain white basmati rice
+2 cups long-grain white basmati rice

-2 cup carrots, peeled and shredded
+2 cups carrots, peeled and shredded

 1 cup orange skin, slivered